mitkonikov/SchoolNet/readme.md

 * The *StartCluster.js* module is used only in production, don't use it.
 Start the server by running directly `node [server]`.
 * We are using SCSS for the main SchoolNet project, but yet there's no implementation for it in the React frontends (including ZNAM)
 * In production we implemented the *SSL* protocol and use HTTPS server, however in development we left the HTTP server, so you can easily try it at home.
+* We have two types of sessions (this is because of the different cookie expiration dates and the fact that we don't use passport.js authentication for guests):
+  - Passport.js' cookie session for authenticated users
+  - Our own cookie session for guests

 ### Sources, useful links: